pantelis-giankulidis/django/docs/intro/tutorial02.md

       Rendering model states...
 DONE
       Applying polls.0001_initial...
 OK

-The :djadmin:`migrate` command takes all the migrations that haven't been applied (Django tracks which ones are applied using a special table in your database called ``django_migrations``) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema
+The `migrate` command takes all the migrations that haven't been applied (Django tracks which ones are applied using a special table in your database called ``django_migrations``) and runs them against your database - essentially, synchronizing the changes you made to your models with the schema